 How I used my liability insurance after stepping on a colleague’s glasses (true story)

-A few years after taking out private liability insurance, exactly such a case occurred, which my colleagues had warned me about.
-Not a severe case, but it was helpful to have liability insurance.
+And speaking of liability insurance: A few years after taking out personal liability insurance, exactly such a case occurred that my colleagues had warned me about.
+Not a serious case, but it was helpful to have liability insurance.

 Because of the carpeted floor at work, and ended our conversation after a few minutes.
-I rolled my desk chair back a bit to stand up more quickly.
-In the process, I stepped on his almost new varifocals.
+So as to be able to stand up better, I rolled my desk chair back a bit.
+In doing so, I stepped on his almost new varifocals.

 I also researched what is not covered by liability insurance in Germany